rahgadda/drools/Readme.md

     - *global* keyword is used in drools to define a global variable.
 Global variable are used to make a variable visible to all the rules inside a DRL file.
     - *dialect* keyword is used in drools to define the syntax employed in the expressions in the condition section or action section.
 By default the dialect is **Java**.
 Drools also support dialect **mvel**.
     - *rule* keyword must be followed by a logical rule name.
+    - *salience* keyword is used by the conflict resolution strategy to decide which rule to fire first.
+It has one attribute, which takes any expression that returns a number of type int (positive as well as negative numbers are valid).
+The higher the value, the more likely a rule will be picked up by the conflict resolution strategy to fire.
     - *when* keyword must be followed by some condition.
     - *then* keyword must have the consequence part if the when condition is met.
     - Rules actions have below keywords